Skip to content

 Ablation Study

-Inference Budget Constraint Experiments (Qwen3 Reasoning Models)
+Reasoning Budget Constraint Experiment (Qwen3 Reasoning Model)

 Configuration Accuracy

-Full budget 72%
+Full Budget 72%

-Reasoning budget low→medium→high (GPT-5/o series) Accuracy gain ≈ 0
+Effort low→medium→high (GPT-5/o series) Accuracy Gain \(\approx\) 0

-Quantization Experiments (Qwen2.5 Family)
+Quantization Experiment (Qwen2.5 Family)

 Configuration Accuracy Change

-FP16 → 8-bit Negligible for large models
+FP16 → 8-bit Almost no change for large models

 Key Findings

-• Reasoning models generate on average 6,780 tokens vs. 378 tokens for standard models (18×), yet achieve lower accuracy (Phi-4-reasoning-plus: 69.54% vs. Phi-4: 78.92%).
+• Reasoning models generate an average of 6,780 tokens vs. 378 tokens for standard models (18×), but with lower accuracy (Phi-4-reasoning-plus 69.54% vs. Phi-4 78.92%).

 Highlights & Insights